jamesmdavies88/tech_test/readme.md

 ### Running the tests locally

-When writing test, triaging failures or debugging issues - it is easier to run the tests from the command line locally, rather than inside the container.
+When writing tests, triaging failures or debugging issues - it is easier to run the tests from the command line locally, rather than inside the container.

 To do so, there are a couple of commands we can use.

+For the backend:

+``pytest -m backend_tests --html=report.html --self-contained-html --alluredir=allure-results`

 For the frontend:

 `pytest --browser=chrome -m basket_operations --html=report.html --self-contained-html --alluredir=allure-results`